 Another benefit of a quarterly analysis is that it can help strengthen your relationship with your accounts, affiliate network, affiliate managers and/or agency, whatever your case may be.
 It gives you the opportunity to ask questions, clarify goals and clear up confusion sooner rather than later.
 An in-depth study of your data can also put a lens on high performers and stragglers.

-Here at AdStation, we highly encourage our publishers to maintain an open channel of communication with their account managers to fully understand all of the data that is available to them to help drive their mailing decisions.
-We want our publishers to be armed with all the information they can be.
+We highly encourage our publishers to maintain an open channel of communication with their account managers to fully understand all of the data that is available to them to help drive their mailing decisions.
+Publishers should be armed with all the information they can be.
 Are they seeing the long trends?
-What is your ROI by domain?
+What is their ROI by domain?
 What’s working with Yahoo?
 What’s working with AOL?
 Who is making you the most money?
 And, most importantly, who actually pays you on time each month?
-(Shameless AdStation plug!)

 Reviews can provide insightful information as long as you keep the end goal in mind: To better your business.
 The purpose of these appraisals is to examine your data and practices and then come up with recommendations for improvement.
 The challenge is being open to what the analysis reveals.
 If you’re not, you’ve wasted time (and potentially money).
 If you have no intention of changing your practices for the better, then it’s best to keep plugging along in ignorant bliss and dread the year-end audit that comes like clockwork.

 One last piece of advice, if you choose to conduct quarterly appraisals using in-house staff, be transparent and smart about it.
 At times, your data should be examined by someone who is intimately familiar with it.
 While other times, hiring an outside expert ensures that your data will be reviewed with a fresh site of eyes and by someone who has no knowledge of your practices and politics.
 And occasionally, that could be a good thing.